-The Medical Effectiveness and Public Health Impacts sections of this report focus on the outcomes associated with prenatal care services because (1) a majority of births occur in the hospital setting regardless of insurance status, (2) prenatal care services use would be most affected by the potential for out-of-pocket costs and thus most directly impacted by AB 1825, and (3) AB 1825 would not affect coverage for infants.
-The Utilization, Cost, and Benefit Coverage Impacts analysis includes the full range of services that are considered to be "maternity services."
+The Medical Effectiveness and Public Health Impacts sections of this report focus on the outcomes associated with prenatal care services because (1) a majority of births occur in the hospital setting regardless of insurance status, (2) prenatal care services use would be most affected by the potential for out-of-pocket costs and thus most directly affected by AB 185, and (3) AB 185 would not affect coverage for infants.
+The Benefit Coverage, Utilization, and Cost Impacts analysis includes the full range of services that are considered to be "maternity services."